National Egg PPP Standard

 Biosecurity Tasmania will provide a hand stamping device to producers in this category free of charge once they register, so that they can easily comply with the traceability requirements of the national Egg PPP Standard.

-sets out the requirements of the new Egg Food Safety Scheme for commercial egg producers.
+The following sets out the requirements of the Egg Food Safety Scheme for commercial egg producers.

-Fewer than 20 dozen eggs produced in any week
+- Fewer than 20 dozen eggs are produced in a week

-All eggs sold must be individually marked with the producer's unique identifying mark or code.
-This can be done with a hand stamper provided to egg producers in this category on registration of their details with Biosecurity Tasmania.
+- All eggs sold must be individually marked with the producer's unique identifying stamp.
+This can be done with a hand stamp provided free of charge by Biosecurity Tasmania upon registration of their details.

-20 dozen or more eggs produced in any week
+- More than 20 dozen eggs are produced in a week.

-The unique stamp used by Category 2 accredited producers can be the producer's own compliant stamp or brand and will be distinguishable from stamps issued to and used by Category 1 Unaccredited (small) commercial producers.
+- The unique stamp used can be the producer's own compliant stamp or brand and will be distinguishable from stamps issued to and used by Category 1 Unaccredited (small) commercial producers.

-Note that food retail businesses, such as supermarkets, shops (including farmer's markets and the CWA shop), cafes and restaurants, that do not actually produce eggs, are not regulated under Egg Food Safety Scheme.
+Note that food retail businesses, such as supermarkets, shops (including farmer's markets and the CWA shop), cafes and restaurants, that sell but do not produce eggs, are not regulated under Egg Food Safety Scheme.

 Food retail businesses are regulated by local government under the Food Act 2003.
 However the Food Act also requires retail businesses to only sell (or use in catering) eggs that comply with the national Food Standards Code requirements for traceability and safety.